bahaistudies/jbs/README.md

-# Health Sciences Theme
+# JBS Theme

-An official theme for [OJS 3.1.1+](https://pkp.sfu.ca/ojs/) designed for health science journals or any journal that wants a clean, modern appearance.
+A fork of an official theme for [OJS 3.1.1+](https://pkp.sfu.ca/ojs/) that was designed for health science journals or any journal that wants a clean, modern appearance.
+This fork includes more thourough metadata, accessibility tweaks and aesthetic changes.

-Current version: healthSciences v1.0.7.0
+This theme is used by the [Journal of Bahá’í Studies](https://journal.bahaistudies.ca/) under the [Association for Bahá’í Studies—North America](https://bahaistudies.ca/)

-This theme was commissioned and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
+The original theme was commissioned and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
 For all non-technical questions, please visit the [PKP Forum](https://forum.pkp.sfu.ca/).

 ## Demonstration

-You can see a demonstration of this theme on the [PKP website](https://demo.publicknowledgeproject.org/ojs3/demo/index.php/health-sciences).
+You can see a demonstration of the original theme on the [PKP website](https://demo.publicknowledgeproject.org/ojs3/demo/index.php/health-sciences).

 ## Installation